-=THE CHRISTIAN'S BEHAVIOR= Lesson 2 At Church
+=THE CHRISTIAN LIFE= Lesson 3

+Behavior at Church

 AIM: to teach my pupils how to behave at church.

 POINT OF CONTACT: Think about a building for a moment.
 If there is something broken or missing that is a part of any building, could that building be called complete and thought of as entirely serving its purpose?
 If there is a broken window, no matter how beautiful or costly the structure is, the beauty and the magnificence of that building are marred.
 If a faucet is broken, that building contains a source of aggravation and irritation.